AlexInntekt/SnapchatClone/README.md

+!!!
+In order to edit/access the project by code, please open it up in xCode using the file 'SnapchatClone.xcworkspace'.
+That's because the project uses different libraries from Cocopods, especially the FireBase access.

 # SnapchatClone
 Description:
      As the name claims itself, it is a Snapchat clone.
 Sign up/in, take a picture, and send it to the other users that have logged in previously.